 Proof of Residency

-- Texas law states that only minors whose parents/guardiansreside within the boundaries of the school district are entitled to attend school in that district, unless approved for a transfer.
+- Texas law states that only minors whose parents/guardians reside within the boundaries of the school district are entitled to attend school in that district unless approved for a transfer.
 Proof of residency must be provided each year at registration.
-Usual accepted proof of residency may be one or more of the following:
+Usually accepted proof of residency may be one or more of the following:

 - Current utility bill indicating the service address and the parent/guardian’s name